NIH-NLM/oadr-autoantibody/README.md

    figure.

-3. **Federation lifts the cohort-size ceiling on what effects can be detected at all.** The most fundamental statistical message: at a fixed biological effect size, the probability of detecting that effect grows rapidly with cohort size.
-A single institution alone (the smallest is SDY569 with N = 10 subjects) cannot even fit a 9-feature regression.
+3. **Federation lifts the cohort-size ceiling on what effects can be detected.** At a fixed biological effect size, the probability of detecting that effect grows with cohort size.
+A single institution alone (the smallest is SDY569 with N = 10 subjects) cannot fit a 9-feature regression.
 The minimum detectable effect size shrinks from R² ≥ 0.91 at N = 10 (only near-deterministic effects detectable) to R² ≥ 0.10 at N = 150 (a biologically plausible effect size that single-institution studies would